DFINITY-Education/blockchain-and-cryptocurrency/module-3.md

 ### Example: Alice and Bob

-Let's image that Alice and Bob are two users that plan on transacting often enough with each other that they run into the throughput and fee issues we outlined above.
+Let's imagine that Alice and Bob are two users that plan on transacting often enough with each other that they run into the throughput and fee issues we outlined above.
 Alice and Bob decide to open up a payment channel, which initially requires that they each put a set amount of funds aside for use in the payment channel.
 These funds are held in escrow until both parties decide to close the channel.
 When the channel is initially opened, this transaction is logged on the chain.

 Next, Alice and Bob conduct a series of transactions back and forth without publishing them to the chain.
-Note, however, that these transactions simply modify a IOU ledger showing who owes whom money.
+Note, however, that these transactions simply modify an IOU ledger showing who owes whom money.
 At no point in these transactions do either party exchange actual cryptocurrency on the chain.
 Finally, when Alice and Bob want to "settle-up," they tally their transactions and determine who should pay whom.
 This final transaction "closes" the payment channel and is logged on the chain.

 <p align="center"><img src="images/payment_channels.png" height="300"/></p>